Great Abs with the Hypopressive Technique

 - Strengthens the pelvic floor and control of urinary incontinence.

 - Improves physical performance and prevents injury.

-How do I do hypopressive abdominals for the perfect abs?
+How do I do hypopressive exercises for perfect abs?

 - To begin, stand with your legs shoulder width apart and slightly bend your knees.

-- Tilt your trunk forward, forming a circle with your arms just as though you were hugging someone.
+- Tilt your torso forward, forming a circle with your arms just as though you were hugging someone.